sellerlabs/php-standard/README.md

 Pull requests are accepted on GitHub.
 Bug fixes and small improvements are welcome.
 However, big style changes will be carefully review.
 Many code style decisions are purely personal (snake_case vs camelCase).

-## Security

-If you discover any security related issues, please email ed+security@chromabits.com instead of using the issue tracker.

 ## License

 This code is licensed under the MIT license.
 See LICENSE for more information.